hemisemidemipresent/Pairwork-PA/app/src/main/java/com/example/myapplication/TALK.md

 okay, there's a bit of stuff to fix for the reviews:
 - ~~the star size and colour is kinda scuffed, we need to fix that~~
-- actually add a signup / submit review button, and make it actually update the list of reviews
+- ~~actually add a signup / submit review button, and make it actually update the list of reviews~~
-- fix up the intent on click of the review (to show the review): currently I have set up the intent but not yet created the new activity
+- ~~fix up the intent on click of the review (to show the review): currently I have set up the intent but not yet created the new activity~~
-- possibly add an avatar? currently I only am planning to put a default avatar (or let the user choose from a list)
+- possibly add an avatar? currently I only am planning to put a default avatar (or let the user choose from a list) *this is currently just a default*
+- persistence of reviews

 other than that:
 - we need to fix up the things to be actual and not fillers